Apple cider vinegar is incredibly versatile and these 25 uses for it will change your life.

 10. Digestive Aid:

 Having tummy troubles or know you’re going to eat something that you might regret later?
-Sip diluted apple cider vinegar (mixed into water or juice) to help settle that stomach.
-It’s the antibiotic properties and bacteria-fighting power of ACV that helps.
-Some say the pectin in apple cider vinegar also helps with intestinal spasms.
+Some people swear that sipping diluted apple cider vinegar (such as being mixed into water or juice) can help settle your stomach.
+It’s absolutely a personal preference as other people have noticed increased stomach issues with drinking ACV.